“There are no such things as stupid questions, only pretentious instructors.”

 How to Start a Story

-How to Start a Story: Craft-focused prompts and exercises to help you consciously start your stories
+How to Start a Story: Craft-focused prompts & exercises to help you consciously start interesting stories

-This mini course is focused on the most difficult part of writing a story: starting.
+This mini course is focused on the most difficult part of writing a story: starting with a focus, and infusing stories with “interesting.”

 In How to Start a Story we’ll use three very different types of writing prompts to start a story with potential.
 Then, we’ll review how these prompts help you to reflect on what your story is “about.”